Re-discover post-pandemic South Korea with day trips to lesser-known cities! Read to the end for daebak travel deals for the month of May 2023 🥳

 Food: S$244.00 (~₩30,000/day)

-*Note: As rules are constantly changing, do check out the Embassy of the Republic of Korea to Singapore’s website on the latest requirements on VTL travel, as well as the Covid-19 tests you can take!
+*Note: As rules are constantly changing, do check out the Embassy of the Republic of Korea to Singapore’s website for the latest requirements for travelling to Korea.

 What’s something you’re looking forward to experiencing in Korea?
 Let us know in the comments!